Note: This article assumes you do NOT have the “Automatically apply bill payments” setting turned on in your QuickBooks company settings.

 - Now go directly to the “Payment” field which is directly to the far right side of the new bill you are wanting to apply the credit to and:

 - Type in a payment amount that is EXACTLY the same as the credit amount you want to apply.

 - You will now notice some very important payment details on your Bill Payment screen:

-- The “Amount” field towards the top on the left side has changed to 0.00.
+- The “Amount” field towards the top on the right side has changed to 0.00.

-- The “Amount to Credit” towards the bottom on the left side has also changed to 0.00.
+- The “Amount to Credit” towards the bottom on the right side has also changed to 0.00.

 - Both the bill and corresponding credit(s) are now check-marked: amount of the bill equals exactly the amount of the credit(s) being applied.

 - Click on Save and Close.